thevickypedia/file-server/doc_generator/index.rst

-.. personal_cloud documentation master file, created by sphinx-quickstart on Sat Jul 10 03:11:52 2021.
+..
+PersonalCloud documentation master file, created by sphinx-quickstart on Sat Jul 10 03:11:52 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to personal_cloud's documentation!
+Welcome to PersonalCloud's documentation!
 ==========================================

 .. toctree::